What is the Chronic Disease Self-Management Program?

-The Chronic Disease Management Program is one of the services available for individuals living with any long term health conditions.
-Designed to take place over 6 weeks, the content helps individuals living with long term health conditions learn skills that can help them better manage their symptoms as well as their daily lives.
+The Chronic Disease Self-Management Program is one of the programs available for individuals living with any long term health conditions.
+Designed to take place over 6 weeks, the program helps individuals living with long term health conditions learn skills that can help them better manage their symptoms as well as their daily lives.

 What happens in the program?

-The same 10 to 16 participants meet on a weekly basis for 2.5 hours at the same day, time, and location.
+The same 8-10 participants meet virtually on a weekly basis for 2.5 hours at the same day and time.
 In an interactive environment that is facilitated by two trained individuals, participants discuss topics such as:

 - Setting manageable goals